-10.1--Undergraduate students must be admitted and pursuing a credit-based academic program at a USHE institution to be eligible to earn PLA credits. -Students may be required to be admitted to a major for some awards of credit for prior learning.
+10.1 Undergraduate students must be admitted and pursuing a credit-based academic program at a USHE institution to be eligible to earn PLA credits.
+Students may be required to be admitted to a major for some awards of credit for prior learning.

-10.2.
-The number of credits awarded through prior learning may be limited by the residency requirements of accrediting bodies recognized by the U.S. Department of Education, the student degree plan, and university graduation requirements.
+10.2 The number of credits awarded through prior learning may be limited by the residency requirements of accrediting bodies recognized by the U.S. Department of Education, the student degree plan, and university graduation requirements.

-R472-11 Transferability:

-11.1.
-Once recorded on a Utah System of Higher Education transcript, credit earned for prior learning is transferable on the same basis as if the credit had been earned through regular study at the awarding institution.
+R472-11 Transferability: Once recorded on a Utah System of Higher Education transcript, credit earned for prior learning is transferable on the same basis as if the credit had been earned through regular study at the awarding institution.

-R472-12 Cost:

-12.1.
-Prior learning assessment fees must be transparent and reflect only the operational cost of administering and evaluating assessments. a PLA program.
-Institutions may not charge tuition for the number of credits awarded.
+R472-12 Cost: Prior learning assessment fees must be transparent and reflect only the operational cost of administering and evaluating assessments.